Available on all clusters via various filesystems

 $ cp -r /scratch/gpfs/<YourNetID>/myjob /projects/<YourAdvisorsLastName>/<YourDirectory>

-In summary, install your software in /home, run jobs on /scratch/gpfs and transfer final job output to /projects for long-term storage and backup.
+In summary, install your software in /home, run jobs on /scratch/gpfs, and transfer final job output to /projects or /tigerdata for storage and backup.

 Additional Details

 The importance of not writing the output of actively running jobs to /projects was emphasized above.
-Reading files or calling executables from these filesystems is allowed.
+Reading files or calling executables from this filesystem is allowed for light workloads.
 However, in general, one will get better performance when using /scratch/gpfs or /home so those filesystems should be preferred.

 A volatile file is one that changes over time.
 Actively running jobs tends to create volatile files such as a log file that records the progress of the run.
-One must avoid copying volatile files to /projects since any subsequent change will cause a new backup of the modified version of the file to be made.
+One must avoid copying volatile files to /projects since any subsequent change lead to creation of a new backup.
 The long-term storage systems are for non-volatile files only.
 Only after a job has completed should the job output files be transferred from /scratch/gpfs to /projects.

 There have been multiple failures of /scratch/gpfs in the past.
 In some cases data was lost.
 It is your responsibility to copy important files to /projects for backup.
 Note that once you have copied the files to the backup system you can continue using them on /scratch/gpfs where the I/O performance is optimal.